merenlab/anvio.org/install/index.md

 {% include _project-anvio-version.html %}

 This is the hub page for installing anvi'o.
 If you wish to install anvi'o on your personal computer, please click the button for your operating system below.
-All pages include instructions for installing the latest stable release of anvi'o (for end users) and the development version of anvi'o (for current or future developers, or for very adventurous users who want the latest updates and fixes).
+Most people will want to install the latest stable release of anvi'o (in the first section).
+However, for current or future developers, or for very adventurous users who want the latest updates and fixes, please feel free to install the development version of anvi'o (in the second section).

-## Installing the stable version of anvi'o
+## Stable version

 <div style="display: flex; align-item:center; align-content: center; margin-bottom: 20px; margin-top: 20px; justify-content: center;">
   <a href="/install/macos/" target="_blank" style="margin-right: 30px; text-align: center;"><i class="fa-brands fa-apple fa-5x" style=""></i><p>MACOS</p></a>